 The most common cause of issues with this type of cable is an incompatibility between the MIDI-to-USB cable and the keyboard.
 If you have tried/checked all the above points and your issue is still persisting, the fact that your keyboard is not being detected does not mean there is anything wrong with your MIDI keyboard, or with your cable for that matter.

-One of our first customers had a 17 year old digital piano, and initially she tried a MIDI-to-USB cable that did not work.
+One of our earliest customers had a 17 year old digital piano, and initially she tried a MIDI-to-USB cable that did not work.
 Because one of our team members happens to live not far from the family, he went to her house and tried a different MIDI-to-USB cable which worked fine.
 But the interesting part was, he took her original cable away and tested it with a different keyboard and it worked fine.
 So there was nothing wrong with either the keyboard or the cable.
 It was just a minor incompatibility issue which raises its head from time to time.

 For this reason, we recommend using a keyboard with USB 2.0 capability (if possible).